 Remuneration of senior executive staff is determined by reference to a pay model identifying pay points.
 Allocation to a pay point is determined on the basis of experience and performance review.

-There is one Senior Executive Service employee in the Office of the Inspector-General and he has an Australian Workplace Agreement in place.
+At 30 June 2009, there was one Senior Executive Service employee in the Office of the IGT and he has an Australian Workplace Agreement in place.

-Other than annual financial statement audit activity, there have not been any audits of the Inspector-General undertaken by the Australian National Audit Office.
+Other than annual financial statement audit activity, there have not been any audits of the Office of the IGT undertaken by the Australian National Audit Office.

-Reports by the Australian National Audit Office, the Ombudsman and others
+Reports by the ANAO, the Ombudsman and others

-In 2007-08, no matters relating to the Inspector-General of Taxation were the subject of judicial proceedings or tribunal hearings.
+In 2008-09, no matters relating to the Office of the IGT were the subject of judicial proceedings or tribunal hearings.

 Australian Workplace Agreements

-All Inspector-General of Taxation staff are employed under Australian Workplace Agreements.
-The employment terms and conditions are consistent for all staff within the Office of Inspector-General of Taxation.
+All Office of IGT staff are employed under either Australian Workplace Agreements or employment contracts.
+The employment terms and conditions are consistent for all staff within the Office of IGT.
 Employment conditions and remuneration are determined by reference to the Employment Guidelines which incorporate a pay model (see Tables 6 and 7 for salary scales for SES and non-SES staff).
 The employment arrangements do not provide for payment of performance pay.
 This arrangement provides underlying consistency for all employees while providing flexibility in recognising individual circumstances.

-The Inspector-General of Taxation Australian Workplace Agreements specifically refers to the Australian Public Service Values in the context of setting out expected performance and behaviour.
+The Office of the IGT Australian Workplace Agreements and employment contracts specifically refer to the Australian Public Service Values in the context of setting out expected performance and behaviour.

-The Inspector-General consults with employees on matters in the workplace.
+The IGT consults with employees on matters in the workplace.

 Recruitment and succession planning